 what to wear – CLOTHING & COLOR

-I know you’ve seen it before, the photographs of people with look a like clothing, and colors that closely match.
-Well there’s is a purpose behind it.
-As an example, in this image we tend to concentrate more on the characters and what their doing because their clothing and colors are “neutralized” your eyes are not drawn to distractive colors or prints.
+I know you’ve seen it before, the photographs of people with the look-alike clothing, and colors that closely match.
+Well, there’s is a purpose behind it.
+As an example, with neutral color clothing, we tend to concentrate more on the characters and what they’re doing because their clothing and colors are “neutralized” your eyes are not drawn to distractive colors or prints.
 We look for the story that the photograph tells.
-In this case the rock in the sisters hand.
 When more than one person is to appear in the portrait, or when a special stylistic effect is desired, clothing and color choices can make a real difference in a portrait.
-This was photographed in Westport, Mass.

 Clothing For Individuals

 working with Complexion

 When I’m working with light or dark complexions, the goal is always to have the face to dominate the portrait.
 Which sometimes admittedly, isn’t always easy, especially when many elements are involved in the scene.
 Non the less, I do concentrate quite heavily on bringing the skin tone out either by working with available light or studio strobes.
 This helps to create the most intense areas of the portrait.
 I do like to work with a dark background giving the choice, and I find it really adds to the portrait.
 However white still seems to be the preferred choice for most.
 In this portrait of Cynthia, light is coming in from the right side window shades.
 This was shot in studio with artificial lighting.

 Successful Portrait tips